Bioconductor/OrchestratingSingleCellAnalysis/README.md

 the others with `-release` or `-devel` suffixes are just used to host the book content on GitHub Pages.
 Our set-up provides a light code-only repository (this one) for day-to-day developer use, which avoids the Git blob bloat from storing PNGs and HTMLs in the other repository.
-It also enables us to automatically reconstruct the section orderings without needing to manually rename the files.

 ## Structure

-The repository subdirectories reflect the structure of the book:
+The book is split into four parts:

-- `intro`: some introductory sections focusing on how to install and use R and Bioconductor.
+1. Introductory chapters focusing on how to install and use R and Bioconductor.
-- `analysis`: the meat of the book, where each chapter focuses on a different step of a scRNA-seq analysis.
+2. Topic chapters, the meat of the book where each chapter describes a different step of a scRNA-seq analysis.
-- `workflows`: end-to-end analysis Rmarkdown reports with minimal explanatory text.
+3. Workflows containing end-to-end analysis Rmarkdown reports with minimal explanatory text.
-- `about`: some bits and pieces about the contributors.
+4. Appendices containing some bits and pieces about the contributors.
-- `sundries`: some **bookdown**-related bits and pieces.
-- `images`: various static images used throughout the book.

-In addition, there is the **OSCAUtils** package in `package`, which provides utilities for book construction.

-## Using cached objects

 Compilation of the workflows will cache the objects generated after each chunk.
 This allows objects to be quickly re-used in the chapters without having to repeat or rewrite the prior steps.